 I met my husband during grad school.
 His first impression of me was that I was really old because he was technically still in college (finishing a semester after graduation) and I was in grad school.
 He thought only old people were in grad school.
 My first impression of him was that he was very proud.
 He kept on playing Andy McKee’s “Drifting” whenever I saw him (because the groups I happened to be with always requested it).
 He says that was probably when I fell in love with him.
 Ha!
 So proud.
 A year or two later when I moved to the area, I met him again at church.
 He supposedly realized I wasn’t that old and I realized he was actually really nice and we became friends.
 He then asked me to date towards marriage after three months of being friends, which I understood as an early proposal and freaked me out.
 He gave me three options: a) date now, b) date after an interrogation date, c) date later; as you can see, he only gave me the options of dating him.
 So sly.
 After contemplation, I chose b, and after interrogating him, I decided to give him a shot.
 A year later we were engaged, and a year after that, we were married.
 Two and a half years later, our baby was born.
-Now she’s a toddler.
+Now she’s a princess child.
 So I’m a daughter of Christ, a wife of a proud man, and a mother of a princess.
 I’m also a daughter of a shepherd (dad) and farmer (mom), and a sister of two miscreants. ;)